nabetse00/algo-metamask/README.md

 Serves index.html on port 9000
 Can be changed in [snap.config.js](./snap.config.js)

-Command does both and watchs file changes
+This Command does both on file changes

 > npx mm-snap watch

 ### Connect and Install
 Add and Call the below function to connect to the wallet.